Customer Effort Score seeks to quantify and highlight these very difficult conversations, so that customer service teams can avoid them in the future.

 Measuring Customer Effort Score provides actionable insight into how difficult customers find it to get help.

 Most customer service teams measure the quality of their work in some way.
 Often this is through customer satisfaction surveys.
 However, as mentioned above, CSAT is a very poor indicator of future customer loyalty.
-Fred Reichheld, creator of the Net Promoter Score (NPS) and author of The Ultimate Question, found that “60 to 80 percent of customers who ultimately defect had said they were satisfied or even very satisfied the last time they participated in a survey.”
+Fred Reichheld, the creator of the Net Promoter Score (NPS) and author of The Ultimate Question, found that “60 to 80 percent of customers who ultimately defect had said they were satisfied or even very satisfied the last time they participated in a survey.”
 Measuring CES can help teams understand why these “satisfied” customers are still frequently churning.

 Once a team is consistently achieving 90-95% CSAT, any resources spent increasing CSAT result in decreasing return on investment.
-To raise CSAT even a couple percentage points would take a lot of time, and not even result in a massive change in customer loyalty or perception.
+To raise CSAT even a couple of percentage points would take a lot of time, and not even result in a massive change in customer loyalty or perception.
 For teams in this position, initiating a CES program can provide new avenues for improving the customer experience and building customer loyalty.

 A common concern with NPS and CSAT is that the feedback is often too vague and out of the scope of the customer service team.
 While product feedback is always helpful, customer service leaders may feel powerless to actually impact product design in a meaningful way.
 But because CES is designed to measure a very specific interaction, the feedback is almost always actionable by the customer service department.